-(1) The Offeror, upon request by the Contracting Officer, shall submit and negotiate a subcontracting plan, where applicable, that separately addresses subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns.
-If the Offeror is submitting an individual subcontracting plan, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, service-disabled veteran-owned small business, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, the plan must separately address business, and womenowned small business concerns, with a separate part for the basic contract and separate parts for each option (if any).
+(1) The Offeror, upon request by the Contracting Officer, shall submit and negotiate a subcontracting plan, where applicable, that separately addresses subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and womenowned small business concerns.
+If the Offeror is submitting an individual subcontracting plan, the plan must separately address subcontracting with small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and womenowned small business concerns, with a separate part for the basic contract and separate parts for each option (if any).
 The subcontracting plan shall be included in and made a part of the resultant contract.
 The subcontracting plan shall be negotiated within the time specified by the Contracting Officer.
 Failure to submit and negotiate the subcontracting plan shall make the Offeror ineligible for award of a contract.

-(i) The Contractor may accept a subcontractor's written representations of its size and socioeconomic status as a small business, small disadvantaged business, veteran-owned small business, service-disabled veteran-owned small business, or a women-owned small business if the subcontractor represents that the size and socioeconomic status representations with its offer are current, accurate, and complete as of the date of the offer for the subcontract.

-(ii) The Contractor may accept a subcontractor's representations of its size and socioeconomic status as a small business, small disadvantaged business, veteran-owned small business, service-disabled veteran-owned small business, or a women-owned small business in the System for Award Management (SAM) if--
+- (i) The Contractor may accept a subcontractor's written representations of its size and socioeconomic status as a small business, small disadvantaged business, veteran-owned small business, service-disabled veteran-owned small business, or a women-owned small business if the subcontractor represents that the size and socioeconomic status representations with its offer are current, accurate, and complete as of the date of the offer for the subcontract. - (ii) The Contractor may accept a subcontractor's representations of its size and socioeconomic status as a small business, small disadvantaged business, veteran-owned small business, service-disabled veteran-owned small business, or a women-owned small business in the System for Award Management (SAM) if--